Implementation of a transmon qubit using superconducting granular aluminum

 Following this proof of principle demonstration, future developments will focus on replacing all pure Al components with more field resilient materials, such as low resistivity grAl \cite{Valenti19} or Nb compounds \cite{Kwon18,Niepce19,Samkharadze16}.
 This will allow to operate coherent superconducting qubits in magnetic fields beyond $1\,\mathrm{T}$.
-Furthermore, by adapting the design to decrease the grAl volume and cirtical current density, the value of the anharmonicity can be increased by one order of magnitude in transmon type qubits, while much larger values of anharmonicity could be achieved in fluxonium qubits \cite{Manucharyan09, Gruenhaupt19}. \\ \\ We are grateful to H. Rotzinger, U. Vool and W. Wulfhekel for fruitful discussions, and we acknowledge technical support from S. Diewald, A. Lukashenko and L. Radtke.
+In the current design, the Al pads play the role of phonon and quasiparticle traps \cite{Valenti19,Riwar19}, enhancing the coherence.
+In future designs, in which Al is substituted by other superconductors with higher gap and critical field, quasiparticle poisoning could be mitigated by adding dedicated phonon traps disconnected from the qubit \cite{Henriques19,Karatsu19}.
+In order to avoid lowering $T_1$ by the Purcell effect, following the recent non-perturbative design reported in Ref.\,\cite{Dassonneville20}, a cross-Kerr interaction to an ancilla mode could be used for readout.
+The limitations on qubit manipulation fidelity can be mitigated with DRAG pulses \cite{Motzoi09} and by adapting the design to decrease the grAl volume and critical current density, thereby increasing the anharmonicity.
+Furthermore, larger values of anharmonicity might be achieved in fluxonium qubits \cite{Manucharyan09, Gruenhaupt19}. \\ \\ We are grateful to H. Rotzinger, U. Vool and W. Wulfhekel for fruitful discussions, and we acknowledge technical support from S. Diewald, A. Lukashenko and L. Radtke.
 Funding was provided by the Alexander von Humboldt foundation in the framework of a Sofja Kovalevskaja award endowed by the German Federal Ministry of Education and Research, and by the Initiative and Networking Fund of the Helmholtz Association, within the Helmholtz Future Project \textit{Scalable solid state quantum computing.} PW and WW acknowledge support from the European Research Council advanced grant MoQuOS (N. 741276).
 AVU acknowledges partial support from the Ministry of Education and Science of the Russian Federation in the framework of the Increase Competitiveness Program of the National University of Science and Technology MISIS (Contract No. K2-2018-015).
 Facilities use was supported by the KIT Nanostructure Service Laboratory (NSL).
 We acknowledge qKit \cite{qkit} for providing a convenient measurement software framework.